topher235/neon-drifter/tasks.md

 - [ ] Refine styling of the modal
 - [X] Update player movement to match daily mode
 - [X] Set a max number of segments, similar to daily mode
+- [ ] Fix retry not using correct seed

 ## Meta Progression